exe-walt/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 # 0x13 - C - More singly linked lists

-In this project, I continued to practice building and using singly linked lists in C.
+In this project, I continued to get more understanding and practice building and using singly linked lists in C.

 ## Header File :file_folder: